-Table #2 for Educational Programs of 16 credits/hours
+Table #2 for Educational Programs of 24 credits/720hours

-% Course Completion 25% 50% 75% 100% 125% 150% Evaluation Period 4 Crd.
-8 Crd.
+% Course Completion 25% 50% 75% 100% 125% 150% Evaluation Period 6 Crd.
 12 Crd.
-16 Crd.
-20 Crd.
+18 Crd.
 24 Crd.
-Credits minimum Approved by cycle 4 8 12 16 20 24 Minimum average point accumulated 1.00 1.00 1.50 1.50 2.00 2.00
+30 Crd.
+36 Crd.
+Credits minimum 6 12 18 24 30 36 Completed by cycle Minimum average 1.00 1.00 1.50 2.00 2.00 2.00 point accumulated

 The institution requires that student receives periodic evaluation every 25% of the educational program according to the tables above.
-If the student does meet satisfactorily their academic progress the established period, they will be placed in a probationary period during the next cycle.
+If the student does not satisfactorily make his academic progress in the established academic period, he or she will be placed on a probationary period during the following academic cycle.
 If they pass it, the probationary status will be eliminated.
-If not they are subject to loose their financial aid eligibility.
+If not they are subject to lose their financial aid eligibility.
 The institution delivers a copy to the student of the progress record and keeps the other in the student file.
 The file copy is adequate evidence that shows the standards related to the satisfactory or non satisfactory progress.